-Improvements available with “small Hydro” are gaining ground.
-Engineers are working to increase the efficiency of turbine blades and finding ways to generate power with less water flow.
+Improvements available with "small Hydro" are gaining ground.
+Engineers are working to increase turbine blades' efficiency and find ways to generate power with less water flow.

 This type of renewable energy relies on the sun's energy.
 Here, it uses solar cells that then rely on the photovoltaic effect to absorb photons.
 We can generate electricity by converting photons into electricity.